St John's Church, Launceston

-St Johns Church, is an Anglican church in Launceston, Tasmania and the oldest church in the city having started construction in 1824.
+St Johns Church, is an Anglican church in Launceston, Tasmania and the oldest church in the city, construction having started in 1824.
 Though the church is one of the oldest surviving churches in Australia, it has received numerous extensions and modifications with only the tower and first window pair of the nave being original.
 St John's Church is located on the corner of St John Street and Elizabeth Street and is one of five churches facing onto Prince's Square.

 The church's bell was cast by Whitechapel Bell Foundry in London.

+Thomas Sharp was organist from 1857 to 1875.